esell/deb-simple/README.md

 # What it does:

 - Supports multiple versions of packages
+- Supports multi-arch repos (i386, amd64, custom, etc)
-- Supports uploading via HTTP POST requests
+- Supports uploading via HTTP/HTTPS POST requests
+- Supports removing packages via HTTP/HTTPS DELETE requests
 - Does NOT require a changes file
 - Supports uploads from various locations without corrupting the repo